 CBD: Now You See It, Now You Don’t

-It was only five months ago that hemp was legalized in the December 2018 Farm Bill, completely removing it from the federal Controlled Substances Act.
+It was only five months ago in December 2018 that hemp was legalized in the Farm Bill, completely removing it from the federal Controlled Substances Act.
 And for a brief moment, it felt like we were no longer in Kansas anymore.
 That was tempered by the immediate release of a statement by the FDA that, “it’s unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived.”

 According to cannabis attorney Rod Kight, this statement by the FDA is inaccurate.
 “Hemp extract as a food is an exception to section 301(ll) of the Food, Drug & Cosmetic Act notwithstanding that it contains CBD.
 This is because CBD is a naturally occurring constituent inherent in hemp, which has been marketed and used at least since the Civil War.
 The prohibition on marketing a drug in food applies only to a substance that is added to food and does not apply to a substance that is in food, even where the substance is identical to an approved drug.
 Additionally, hemp extract contains dozens of compounds and is not the same moiety as the FDA approved CBD drug.”